 After all, our goal is to lead an elevator revolution.
 You can’t lead anything unless you know where you are going.
 And knowing where you have been is also a big help.

-As mentioned before to augment the polling data we held a series of open forums regarding the elevator poll and industry.
+As mentioned before to augment the polling data we also held a series of open forums regarding the elevator poll and industry concerns.
 The opportunity for input was vital because for a revolution to take off it must start with a well founded idea.
 But as the idea grows, connections are created and communication with like-minded individuals and companies come together.
 Then you can have true innovation and change.